IonicaBizau/github-contributions/README.md

 Example
 -------

-Desing your GitHub contributions calendar using the desinger from browser:
+Design your GitHub contributions calendar using the designer from the browser:

 ![](http://i.imgur.com/n5gjb0T.png)

-A repo will be generated after pusing it to GitHub your profile will look like this:
+A repo will be generated.
+After pushing it to GitHub, your profile will look like this:

 ![](http://i.imgur.com/Z8c1Ed0.png)